petrouz/website/docs-src/quickstart.md

 curl -k https://10.0.0.1/  # UI reachable from LAN
 ```

-If everything responds, your firewall is running.
+If everything responds, your firewall is running fine.

 ---